 And to add some discussion for FP3 especially for VOIP

-Call quality and noise cancellation (regular calls, handsfree, Signal voice/Microsoft Teams messages and video calls)
+Call quality and noise cancellation (regular calls, handsfree, Signal voice messages, Microsoft Teams video calls)

 I agree, the microphone quality is really bad.
 4 out of 6 people today actively complained that they can barely understand me!